Kotlin/kotlinx-browser/README.md

 [![TeamCity build](https://img.shields.io/teamcity/build/s/KotlinTools_KotlinxBrowser_Build.svg?server=http%3A%2F%2Fteamcity.jetbrains.com)](https://teamcity.jetbrains.com/viewType.html?buildTypeId=KotlinTools_KotlinxDatetime_Build_All&guest=1)

-Kotlin WasmJS browser API
+Kotlin Web browser API

-A Kotlin library for working with browser declarations in WasmJs.
+A Kotlin library for working with browser declarations in Kotlin WasmJs and Kotlin Js targets.

-This library contains is a replacement for browser declarations, which planned to be removed from Kotlin WasmJS standard library.

 See [Using in your projects](#using-in-your-projects) for the instructions how to setup a dependency in your project.